MikielAgutu/typ-site/src/docs/usage/command-line.md

 # Command line

 Typ is accessed via a command line interface.
-You can use it with the Windows Command Prompt, PowerShell, bash, and so on.
+You can use it with the Windows Command Prompt, PowerShell, and so on.

 General usage is `typ [command] [arguments]`.